aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 The following code example shows how to split a document into smaller parts by page range with specific start and end indexes:

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-SplitDocument-SplitDocumentByPageRange.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Split Documents-Split document-SplitDocumentByPageRange.h" >}}

 ## Merge the Split Document with Another File